Shnifel/RL-Assignment/README.md

 ### Option-Critic

+Our Option-Critic implementation, as detailed in the report, is adapted from: https://github.com/lweitkamp/option-critic-pytorch

 We provide a single run script ```run_oc.sh``` in order to train and run each iteration, as well as evaluate and reproduce all the graphs in the report, this should be run from the root directory.
 We note that ```eval.py``` depends on this naming convention.

 If you would like to train your own agent, then the following commmand should be run: